hugodasilvadasilva/RepData_PeerAssessment1/PA1_template.md

 ```

 The following code summarises the total number of steps for each day and
-plot the result into a histogram.
+plots the result into a histogram.
 Furthermore, it scratches a vertical blue line
 into the graph indicating the average number of total taken steps per day.